evannetwork/ui-dapp-browser/README.md

 ## ENS Deployment
 Have a look at the [deployment description](https://evannetwork.github.io/dev/deployment).

-## Ionic App generation
+## Mobile App generation
 DApp-browser Files from the runtime folder will be copied into the www folder using cordova-prepare.
 After this, cordova dependencies will be injected into this folder and the correct cordova load options will be added to the html files.

 ### Android deployment
-Be sure to have the correct cordova and ionic versions installed:
+Be sure to have the correct cordova version and it's dependencies installed:

 - cordova: 6.5.0
-- ionic: 3.20.0
 - gradle: 5.3
 - Android Studio
   - SDK 28, 27, 26, 25